eecheve/VRxn/README.md

 # VRxn

-VRxn is a Virtual Reality Learning Environment built for the Meta Quest using Unity's XR Interaction toolkit.
+<p>VRxn is a Virtual Reality Learning Environment built for the Meta Quest using Unity's XR Interaction toolkit.<br>
-The design and development of VRxn were informed by a set of interconnected pedagogical frameworks.
+The design and development of VRxn were informed by a set of interconnected pedagogical frameworks. <br></p>

 ## PREREQUISITES:
 - Download and install [SideQuest](https://sidequestvr.com/).